 Spillway crest elevations were determined using a HEC-HMS model.
 Initially only three dam heights were evaluated.
-The fourth dam (D) was developed to determine if a larger dam would be more efficient.
-The 4-percent, 1-percent, and 0.2-percent chance exceedance events were routed through the proposed dam.
+The Dam D was developed to determine if a larger dam would be more efficient.
+The 4%, 1%, and 0.2% chance exceedance events were routed through the proposed dam.
 The spillway crest elevation was set equal to the maximum computed water surface elevation for the three floods.
 The PMF discharge of the spillway is 8300 cfs.
-The discharge versus stage relationship (rating table) for the PMF Spillway (Dam C elevation = 4067.7 ft) is shown in Table 10.
+The discharge versus stage relationship (rating table) for the PMF Spillway (Dam C elevation = 4067.7 feet) is shown in Table 10.